Differential Geometry of the Mixed Hodge Metric: Special Case: is Abelian

-with $\beta=F_*(d/ds)(0) \in \eg^{-1,0}$.
-Moreover, suppose that $W_{-1}\eg_\C$ is an abelian subspace of $\eg_\C$.
-Then the curvature of the pull back metric is $\le 0$. \end{prop} \proof We have seen in Corollary~\ref{curvapll2} that the holomorphic sectional curvature of the Hodge on $D$ at $F(0)$ is non-negative.
+be the period map of a unipotent variation of mixed Hodge structure (i.e. the induced variations on $\gr^W$ are constant) and suppose further that $W_{-1}\eg_{\C}$ is abelian.
+Then the holomorphic sectional curvature of the pull back metric is $\le 0$. \end{prop} \proof We have seen in Corollary~\ref{curvapll2} that the holomorphic sectional curvature of the Hodge metric on $D$ at $F(0)$ is semi-positive.
 However, when we pull back a metric, the curvature gets an extra term which is $\le 0$.
 We shall show that due to the fact that $W_{-1}\eg_{\C}$ is abelian, the pull back metric gains sufficient negativity to compensate positivity.
 By the choice of coordinates \eqref{eqn:coord}, we can write the period map in the local normal form